jodev18/WristTrack/rootfw-5.x/docs/dokka/com.spazedog.lib.rootfw/-command/get-binary.md

 Something like `toolbox reboot -h` will not produce any output, it will simply ignore the argument and reboot the device, if the installed version supports reboot.
 It will work on most commands though.
-Just dont use it on commands that will affect the system, like reboot.
+Just don't use it on commands that will affect the system, like reboot.

 ### Parameters